akka/akka/akka-docs/src/main/paradox/typed/logging.md

 ## MDC

 [MDC](http://logback.qos.ch/manual/mdc.html) allows for adding additional context dependent attributes to log entries.
-Out of the box Akka will place the path of the actor in the the MDC attribute `akkaSource`.
+Out of the box, Akka will place the path of the actor in the the MDC attribute `akkaSource`.

 One or more tags can also be added to the MDC using the `ActorTags` props.
 The tags will be rendered as a comma separated list and be put in the MDC attribute `akkaTags`.
 This can be used to categorize log entries from a set of different actors